James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

-German Shepherds may have aggressive personalities, yet they are extremely loyal and approachable.
-The lifespan of a German Shepherd on average is 10–12 years.
+- German Shepherd: 10–12 years.
+This breed may have an aggressive personality, yet they are extremely loyal and approachable.

+- Golden Retriever: 10–13 years.
 This is a medium-sized dog breed that is intelligent and affectionate.
 They are playful yet gentle.
-The average lifespan of a Golden Retriever is 10–13 years.

-This type of breed has a royal personality.
-These dogs are really proud and arrogant.
+- Shih Tzu: 11–14 years.
+This type of breed has a royal personality: they are proud and arrogant.
 But they are less demanding as compared to other dogs and have a sweet nature.
-The average lifespan of a Shih Tzu is 11–14 years.

-These are very loving and curious dogs.
+- Beagle: 12–14 years.
+This breed is very loving and curious.
 They are rarely aggressive or hard to deal with.
 However, they have deep, loud barks that can be compared to howling.
-The average lifespan of a beagle is 12–14 years.

-A Labrador Retriever is a short yet very thick-skinned dog with weather resistance.
+- Labrador Retriever: 10–12 years.
+This breed is a short yet very thick-skinned dog with weather resistance.
 They are kind and have a good temperament.

-The average lifespan of a lab is 10–12 years.
+- Pug: 12–15 years.
 Pugs are charming dogs with a very affectionate personality.
-The average lifespan of a pug is 12–15 years.

-The Yorkshire Terrier is a small-sized dog with an energetic personality; they are attention seekers.
-They have an average lifespan of 14–16 years.
+- Yorkie: 14–16 years.
+This is a small-sized dog with an energetic personality; they are attention seekers.

+- Great Dane: 7–10 years.
 These are gigantic dogs with a very kind personality.
 They have moderate moods and are playful.
-The lifespan of the Great Dane is 7–10 years.

 5 Scientific Benefits of Having a Dog